How and Why to Put the Horse Before Your Cart

 - Test C was a control with no offer at all.

 Results: Test B (checklist download on entry) was the winner.

 Test B won by a wide margin when it came to new email acquisition/participation.
 Interestingly, there was little difference between the 10 percent-off exit pop-up (Test A) and no offer at all, which was the control.

-Clearly, offering a discount for an email is an effective way of growing the list.
+Clearly, providing a content offer in exchange for an email is an effective way of growing the list.
 Things to consider when choosing offers to test include: AOV, length of buying cycle, how many of these new contacts eventually convert to customers, as well as how their lifetime value (LTV) compares with averages from all customers.

 Maybe those visitors would have converted better on a sweepstakes than either a discount or a content offer.
 Women’s fashion retailer Navabi saw increases of 200 percent to 300 percent in new email acquisition when they placed an incentivized newsletter signup form on their homepage.
 The range represents differences by country.
 More details about the Navabi case study can be found below.

 Here are some different types of offers from which to choose.